-Figure 4.
+Figure 6.
 Marine blue mussel (Mytilus edulis) on the left and right.

-Other invasive species:
+Other invasive bivalve species:

-There are two invasive species already present in BC; the invasive freshwater clam (Corbicula fluminea) and the New Zealand mudsnail (Potamopyrgus antipodarum) that could be mistaken for dreissenid mussels during adult substrate sampling.
+There are two invasive bivalve species already present in BC; the invasive freshwater clam (Corbicula fluminea) and the New Zealand mudsnail (Potamopyrgus antipodarum) that could be mistaken for invasive mussels during adult substrate sampling.